Vyshnavi1410/assignment2-kattamuri/README.md

 ___

-# WAY To THE MUSEUM
+# WAY TO THE MUSEUM
 1. Kansas City International Airport
 2. Go to May Township from NW 120th St
 3. Take I-435 S and I-70 W to SW Wanamaker Rd in Topeka.